 - A day pack which can hold your rain jacket (and rain pants), warm layers, water, and lunch.
 This does not need to be fancy, but it does need to be comfortable as you will be wearing it ALL day.
 If it doesn’t come with a rain cover, then consider placing a large plastic bag or a garbage bag inside your day pack to ensure your belongings stay dry.

-- Casual clothes for around basecamp.
-It is advisable to bring a sufficient supply of clothes for the duration of the camp, as we cannot guarantee that the facilities will be working and able to be used.
+- Casual clothes for evenings on the field trip.
+It is advisable to bring a sufficient supply of clothes for the duration of the field course, as we cannot guarantee that the facilities will be working and able to be used.
 There will always be the opportunity to wash clothes via a sink if full laundry facilities are not available.

 - Stationary equipment: